Woolverine94/biniou/README.md

   * 🆕 **2024-05-09** : 🔥 ***Support for ColorfulXL-Lightning*** 🔥 > Adding support for model  [ColorfulXL-Lightning](https://huggingface.co/ColorfulXL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This is a versatile SDXL model that only require 2, 4 or 8 steps inferences to produce nice results.

   * 🆕 **2024-05-07** : 🔥 ***Support for Fluently-XL-v4*** 🔥 > Adding support for model  [fluently/Fluently-XL-v4](https://huggingface.co/fluently/Fluently-XL-v4) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This model simply pretends to be the best SDXL model around.
 Best or not, it indeed produces highly qualitative contents.
 Really worth the try.

-  * 🆕 **2024-05-05** : 🔥 ***Support for PixArt-Sigma*** 🔥 > Adding support for model  [PixArt-alpha/PixArt-Sigma-XL-2-1024-MS](https://huggingface.co/PixArt-alpha/PixArt-Sigma-XL-2-1024-MS) to PixArt-Alpha module.
-Please note that although the model card advertises a generation size up to 4K (which is the case), the outputs seems upscaled from a 1024 size.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)